In 2025, Cyber Monday became the biggest online shopping day in recorded history: shoppers spent $14.25 billion, up over 7% from 2024.

 9. Be honest about inventory and deadlines

 When your sale ends, let it end.
-It can be easy to extend a promotion a few days past Cyber Monday—if that’s what’s best for your brand.
+It’s easy to extend a promotion a few days past Cyber Monday, if that’s what’s best for your brand.
 But if you’ve mentioned a deadline, stick to it.

-“In most cases, it’s worth stating exactly how many pieces you have left per your Shopify records,” says Milicevic.
+“In most cases, it’s worth stating exactly how many pieces you have left per your ecommerce store records,” says Milicevic.
 “This should have the same effect as just communicating ‘limited stock.’”

 “In our tests, showing the exact number of products left in stock vs. using generic terms like ‘a few’ or ‘running out’ wins by a hefty margin—50% more clicks on average,” Milicevic adds.

-In our tests, showing the exact number of products left in stock vs. using generic terms like ‘a few’ wins by a hefty margin.
+In our tests, showing the exact number of products left in stock vs. using generic terms like ‘a few’ or ‘running out’ wins by a hefty margin—50% more clicks on average.

 Cyber Monday is just around the corner

-The brands that win are the ones that treat Cyber Monday as part of a larger customer journey, not just a one-day sales event.
-By implementing these strategies, you’ll create campaigns and flows that drive revenue while building stronger relationships with your customers.
+The brands that win treat Cyber Monday as part of a larger customer journey, not just a one-day sales event.
+With the right data, AI, and channel coordination in place, every message you send works harder than the last.

 Ready to make this your best Cyber Monday yet?
-Start planning your unified messaging calendar today.
+Start planning your unified messaging calendar with Klaviyo today.